Ruffy Biazon: 2010 senatorial bid

-Being term limited as congressman, Biazon ran for senator in 2010 under the Liberal Party ticket.
+Being term-limited as a congressman, Biazon ran for senator in 2010 under the Liberal Party ticket.
 His father was also term-limited as senator and had decided to run for congressman of Muntinlupa.
 However, he lost, placing 14th, while his father was successful, succeeding him.

-Bureau of Customs
+Bureau of Customs (2011–2013)

-On September 14, 2011, Biazon was appointed by President Benigno S. Aquino III after then Customs Commissioner Angelito Alvarez formally resigned at the Bureau of Customs.
-Two days after he formally accepted the position and he assumed his position as Commissioner on September 16, 2011.
+On September 14, 2011, Biazon was appointed by President Benigno S. Aquino III as Commissioner of the Bureau of Customs after then-commissioner Angelito Alvarez formally resigned.
+Two days later he formally accepted the position and assumed his position as commissioner on September 16, 2011.
 On December 2, 2013, Biazon resigned from his position.

-In the Bureau of Customs, he pursued reforms to not only to address the perennial problem of smuggling and corruption within the Bureau but also led the advocacy to make Philippine Customs compliant to international standards on Customs administration.
-He initiated programs to transform the BOC through a three-pronged program — Modernization of Tools and Equipment, Modernization of Policies and Development of Human Resources.
+In BuCor, he pursued reforms to not only address the perennial problem of smuggling and corruption within the bureau but also led the advocacy to make Philippine Customs compliant with international standards on customs administration.
+He initiated programs to transform the BuCor through a three-pronged program—modernization of tools and equipment, modernization of policies, and development of human resources.